yuce/i3docker/README.md

 ## Usage:

 Run `bash install.sh`. `xcb-util-xrm` will be installed at `/opt/xcb-util-xrm-1.2` and i3 at `/opt/i3-4.13`.
 A symlink will be created at `/opt/i3`. `i3.desktop` will be copied to `/usr/share/xsessions/`

+`install.sh` takes an optional argument, which points to the source directory where i3 source is at `i3-4.13` and the source for `xcb-util-xrm` at: `xcb-util-xrm-1.2`